History of Singapore Airlines: Incorporation and growth

 The 1980s saw the opening of the new airport and SIA corporate headquarters at Changi, along with expanded SIA services to United States, Canada, and additional European cities, with Madrid becoming the first Hispanic city to be served by the airline.
 Boeing 747-300s were leased and introduced into the SIA fleet in the early 1980s and named 'Big Tops'.
 The 747-300s replaced the 747-200s on all trans-pacific routes as well as the prime European destinations.
 Again a short-term affair was begun with a few Boeing 757s later followed by the addition of Airbus A310s and Airbus A300s The A310s became the Asian regional workhorse of the fleet, with the small A310-200 fleet serving until the late 1990s, and the much larger A310-300 fleet serving into the 2000s.
 In 1989, the first of 50 B747-400s was added to the fleet.
-The Airbus A340-300s augmented the 747-400s on long-range routes to Spain, Zurich, Copenhagen, San Francisco and cities not suitable for 747 service.
+The Airbus A340-300s augmented the 747-400s on long-range routes to Spain, Zürich, Copenhagen, San Francisco and cities not suitable for 747 service.
 Services extended to southern Africa in the 1990s when the airline began flights to Johannesburg in South Africa; Cape Town and Durban were later added.
 The 1990s also saw the opening of Terminal 2 in Changi Airport in 1991; all flight operations later moved to the new terminal.
 Police raided SIA's offices in Germany for offering tickets that were priced at such a low level they were allegedly illegal.
 The airline called a press conference condemning the police, which led to the raid being stopped.